 There was not a need of glorification of death over rape+torture+possible death.
 Padmavaat surely does not handle the crime of Sati or Jauhar in a way Kathryn Bigelow handled Racism in ‘Detroit’, last year.
 Sanjay Leela Bhansali is no Kathryn Bigelow.

 That, the Actor’s open letter has received wide-spread positive responses indicates many of us have found something questionable about how SLB has exercised his freedom of expression, even as we have promised him the highest extent of that freedom each time, every time.

-Notably, when the Supreme Court was possessed of the matter last, the CJI’s Bench was only considering whether the notifications/orders issued by some States of prohibiting the exhibition of the film should be stayed or not.
-It certainly ordered that, “there shall be stay of operation of the notifications and orders issued by the Respondent-States and we also restrain the other States to issue notifications/orders in any manner prohibiting the exhibition”.
-But it was made clear too that the interim order was not a final expression of an opinion on the merits of the matter.
+Notably, when Supreme Court was possessed of the matter last, the CJI’s Bench was only considering whether the notifications/orders issued by some States of prohibiting the exhibition of the film should be stayed or not.
+It certainly ordered, “there shall be stay of operation of the notifications and orders issued by the Respondent-States and we also restrain the other States to issue notifications/orders in any manner prohibiting the exhibition”.
+But it was made clear too, the interim order was not a final expression of an opinion on the merits of the matter.

 “If a substantial ground is established in law by the States, there may be a different perception, for we are passing an interim order, considering the prima facie case and having due regard to the fundamental conception of right of freedom of speech and expression.”

-The matter is to come up again on 26th March, 2018 by which time it is expected Padmavaat in most willing States would have paved way for the next blockbuster.
-The SC however may still retain an academic opportunity to examine the limits of the freedom to express on ‘historically respected/disrespected personalities/events’.
+The matter is to come up again on 26.03.2018 by which time it is expected Padmavaat in most willing States would have paved way for the next blockbuster.
+SC however may still retain an academic opportunity to examine the limits of the freedom to express on ‘historically respected/disrespected personalities/events’.